The Gallbladder and Gallstones: Problems and Possible Treatments

 Two types of gallstones are produced from bile—cholesterol stones and pigment stones.
 About eighty percent of gallstones are made of solidified cholesterol and are known as cholesterol stones.
 Pigment stones are made of solidified bilrubin.

 Cholesterol stones are often yellow in color, but if they contain other substances as well as cholesterol they may be greenish yellow or brownish yellow.
 Pigment stones are black or dark brown.
 Black pigment stones form in the gallbladder.
 Brown pigment stones often form in the bile ducts and may be related to infections.
-The technical name for the presence of gallstones in the gallbladder is cholelithiasis.
-The stones may be tiny or as large as a golf ball.
+Gallstones may be tiny or as large as a golf ball.

-Gallstone formation seems to be due to a combination of several factors.
-It’s thought that heredity plays a role, but lifestyle also affects the possibility of developing stones.
+The cause of gallstones isn't completely understood.
+Stone formation seems to be due to a combination of factors.
+It’s thought that heredity plays a role, but lifestyle may also affect the possibility of developing stones.

+Doctors and researchers do know that certain factors increase the probability of gallstone formation.
+For example, if the gallbladder has a decreased ability to contract and release its bile, the likelihood of gallstone formation increases.
+Another factor that may be important is the composition of the bile.
 Bile contains bile salts or very similar compounds called bile acids.
 These chemicals are responsible for emulsifying fats in the duodenum.
 They also break up some of the cholesterol in the bile.
-Therefore if the bile doesn’t contain enough bile salts, gallstones can form.
+Therefore if the bile doesn’t contain enough bile salts, gallstones may form.
+Yet another possible cause of stones is the presence of too much bilirubin in the bile.

 The Effect of Excess Weight